 group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).

-formulated to release the diclofenac sodium slowly.
+Tablets are specially formulated to release the diclofenac sodium slowly.

 - Voltarol Tablets relieve pain, reduce swelling and ease inflammation in

 conditions affecting the joints, muscles and tendons including: